JocysCom/DataAnonymizer/README.md

 # Jocys.com Data Anonymizer

-Anonymizing scripts, which allows to anonymize names or generate 5 085 974 971 unique and anonymous first/last name combinations.
+Anonymizing scripts for SQL Database, which allows to anonymize names or generate 5 085 974 971 unique and anonymous first/last name combinations.

 ## Why this tool is usefull?

-Tool helps to create TEST and DEV environment from LIVE, which looks real.
+You can create TEST and DEV environment from LIVE environment.

 ## Data Source